grillo-delmal/obs-catpion/README.md

 ## Install

-You can try to trust
+You can trust this command depending on your distro :)

 ```sh
 sudo cmake --install build